Compressible turbulent convection in highly stratified adiabatic background: Simulation model and parameters of compressible convection

 A uniform grid is used in $x$-- and $y$--directions along with periodic boundary conditions.
-In wall-normal $z$--direction, a non-uniform grid with a point clustering near the walls which follows a hyperbolic tangent stretching function.
-Spatial derivatives are calculated by a 6th-order compact scheme \citep{Lele1992} for all points except near the walls \citep{BDBjfm2022}; there 4th- and 3rd--order compact schemes are used at the last two grid points near the wall.
+In wall-normal $z$--direction, a non-uniform grid with a point clustering near the walls is taken, which follows a hyperbolic tangent stretching function.
+Spatial derivatives are calculated by a 6th-order compact scheme for all points except near the walls \citep{lele1992,BDBjfm2022}; there 4th- and 3rd--order compact schemes are used at the last two grid points near the wall.
 No-slip, isothermal boundary conditions are applied at the top and bottom.
 The boundary condition for $p$ is evaluated using the $z$-component of the momentum equation at $z=0, H$, $\partial p/\partial z = \partial \sigma_{iz}/\partial x_{i} + \rho g$.
 The fields are advanced in time by a low storage 3rd-order Runge-Kutta with a Courant number of ${\rm CFL}=0.5$.

 Incompressible Rayleigh-B\'{e}nard convection is determined by the Rayleigh and Prandtl numbers, $Ra$ and $Pr$.
 In compressible convection, additional dimensionless parameters need to be introduced.
-The first one is the {\em dissipation number} $D$ given by
+The first one is the {\em dissipation number} $D$ \colb{\citep{VerWSAJ2015,jones2022} } which is given by

 The parameter $D$ can be considered as a rescaled dry adiabatic lapse rate as it determines differences in the thermodynamic properties across the layer depth in a purely isentropic process.
 The adiabatic temperature ratio between top (T) and bottom (B) is $T^{T}_{a} /T^{B}_{a}=( 1 - D)$, the corresponding density ratio follows to $\rho^{T}_{a} /\rho^{B}_{a} = \left[ T^{T}_{a} /T^{B}_{a} \right]^{1/ \left( \gamma -1 \right) }$.
-The subscript "a" corresponds to the adiabatic equilibrium without convection.
-In order to initiate convective motion, the actual temperature gradient across the layer must be greater than due to a purely adiabatic process \citep{jeff1930}, i.e., $T^{B} - T^{T} > T_{a}^{B} - T_{a}^{T}$.
+The subscript "a" corresponds to the adiabatic equilibrium without convection. \colb{The equilibrium profiles for all state variables and all values of $D$ are shown in figure \ref{fig:Fig0}}.
+In order to initiate convective motion, the actual temperature gradient across the layer must be greater than the one due to a purely adiabatic process \citep{jeff1930}, i.e., $T^{B} - T^{T} > T_{a}^{B} - T_{a}^{T}$.
 In our study, the bottom plate is taken as the reference, thus $T^{B}= T_{a}^{B}$ is a constant for all cases; the instability criterion reduces to $T^{T} < T_{a}^{T}$.